Zolyn/derive_adhoc/README.md

 In the keyword descriptions below,
 `X` is used to stand in for one of `f`, `v` or `t`.

+(Here, within this documentation, we often write in `CAPITALS` to indicate meta-meta-syntactic elements, since all of the punctuation is already taken.)

-### Repetition and nesting
+## Repetition and nesting

 The driving data structure can contain multiple variants, which can in turn contain multiple fields;
 there are also attributes.
-So there are repeated sub-sectons.

 Correspondingly,
 sections of the template, indicated by `${for ...}` and `$( ...)`, are expanded multiple times.

-What is being repeated over is specified explicitly with `${for ...}`.
+With `${for ...}`, what is iterated over is specified explicitly.

-When `$( ... )` is used, what is being repeated over is automatically inferred from the content:
-Each expansion keyword has a "level": what possibly-repeated part of the driver it corresponds to.
+When `$( ... )` is used, what is iterated over is automatically inferred from the content: most expansions and conditions imply a "level": what possibly-repeated part of the driver they correspond to.
 All the expansions directly within `$(...)` must have the same repetition level.